laravel/docs/notifications.md

 <a name="slack-interactivity"></a>
 ### Slack Interactivity

 Slack's Block Kit notification system provides powerful features to [handle user interaction](https://api.slack.com/interactivity/handling).
 To utilize these features, your Slack App should have "Interactivity" enabled and a "Request URL" configured that points to a URL served by your application.
+These settings can be managed from the "Interactivity & Shortcuts" App management tab within Slack.

 In the following example, which utilizes the `actiosnBlock` method, Slack will send a `POST` request to your "Request URL" with a payload containing the Slack user who clicked the button, the ID of the clicked button, and more.
 Your application can then determine the action to take based on the payload.
 You should also [verify the request](https://api.slack.com/authentication/verifying-requests-from-slack) was made by Slack: